queueit/QueueToken.V1.JAVA/README.md

 - `ti`: Unique Token ID (e.g. uuid).
 Used to uniquely identify tokens and restrict replay attacks.
 Required.
 - `c`: The Customer ID of the issuer.
 Token will only be valid on events on this account.
 Required.
 - `e`: The Event ID.
 If provided, token will only be valid on this event.
 Optional.
+- `ip`: The IP address the user the token is issued to.
+If provided, token will only be valid for this IP address.
+Optional.

 ### Token Payload
 ```